jjviscomi/googlePasswordSync/README.md

 8. Watch the output for any errors, assuming there are no errors you should have s successful install, you might need to restart your passwordService or your ODM for the changes to take effect.

+* Special Note: After you create an account you must change the password for this tool to capture the account info, this ONLY happens when a password change occurs NOT on account creation.

 **UNINSTALL INSTRUCTIONS**